aryankarim/chakika-capstone-frontend/README.md

 NOTE: You should first start-up the [backend server](https://github.com/aryanmajeed/capstone-backend).
+Then come back to follow the steps below.

 This is the front-end for Chakika eCommerce web app.